spectrocloud/librarium/content/docs/04.5-devx/04-resource-quota.md

 | Storage         | 20 GiB    | Each user is allowed to consume a total of 20 GiB of storage.
 This limit spans both virtual clusters. |

-Palette administrators can remove the beehive cluster for all downstream users by setting the tenant developer setting **Hide system-level cluster groups from tenant users** to true.
-If the setting's value is set to true then the beehive cluster is removed from the cluster group drop-down selection Menu when deploying Palette Virtual Clusters.
+Palette administrators can remove the beehive cluster for all downstream users by setting the tenant developer setting **Hide system-level cluster groups from tenant users** to **true**.
+When this setting value is **true**, the beehive cluster is not displayed in the cluster group drop-down menu when deploying Palette virtual clusters.

 ![The deployment path for a user](045-devx_resource-quota_is-beehive-enabled.png)

-You can change the tenant developers'  settings by switching to the tenant scope and navigating to the left **Main Menu**, and selecting **Tenant Settings**.
-Select **Developers Settings** from the **Tenant Settings Main Menu**.
-Adjust the **Hide system-level cluster groups from tenant users** toggle button.
+You can change tenant developer settings by switching to the tenant scope and navigating from the left **Main Menu** to **Tenant Settings > Developers Settings**.
+Toggle the **Hide system-level cluster groups from tenant users** button.

 # Virtual Cluster Resource Quota

 Virtual clusters inherit resource quotas from the parent cluster group.
-The cluster group's virtual cluster settings determine the maximum resources per virtual cluster, and can be used to limit the resources a virtual cluster can claim from the group.
-Each virtual cluster requires by default at least 4 CPU, 4 GiB Memory, and 2 GiB of storage.
+The cluster group's virtual cluster settings determine the maximum resources per virtual cluster, and can be used to limit the number of resources a virtual cluster can claim from the group.
+By default, each virtual cluster requires at least 4 CPU, 4 GiB of memory, and 2 GiB of storage.
 Keep the required minimum values in mind when deploying virtual clusters or when defining the cluster group's virtual cluster settings.

 |**Virtual Cluster** | **Minimum Limit**|
 |------------------------------|-----------------|